suzanagi/app-sample-docker-nginx_static_server/README.md

 ## Summary of the commands
- - start up the docker container by following the yml file (in the top directry): **docker-compose up** You can add "-d" option to activate as a background process.
+ - start up the docker container by following the yml file (in the top directry): **docker-compose up** (You can add "-d" option to activate as a background process.)
  - stop the running docker container: **docker-compose stop**
  - list up the container: **docker ps**
-   You can use "-a" option to show the containers already already been stopped
+   (You can use "-a" option to show the containers already already been stopped.)